fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ├─ queries.yml
 ```

-## Using yaml files in Fleet
+## Using YAML files in Fleet

-A Fleet configuration is defined using one or more declarative "messages" in yaml syntax.
+A Fleet configuration is defined using one or more declarative "messages" in YAML syntax.
 Each message can live in it's own file or multiple in one file, each separated by `---`.
 Each file/message contains a few required top-level keys:

 - `apiVersion` - the API version of the file/request
 - `spec` - the "data" of the request